thatwhichisdev/blazing-cluster/docs/README.md

 git clone https://github.com/thatwhichisdev/blazing-cluster.git ~/.config/blazing-cluster
 ```

-### Enrich the installer config with SSH keys
+### Modify the installer configuration

-For the best experience I strongly recommend you to provide your public SSH keys
+For the best experience, add your public SSH key to the installer configuration.
-into the installer config so you can connect to the installer later on without
+This allows you to SSH into the installer without typing a password.
-providing the password.

 Modify following sections in `/hosts/installer/configuration.nix`